norbert-walter/LoRa-Boat-Monitor/README.md

 ## Create your own code

 You have the option of creating your own code using the online [software development environment Gitpod](https://gitpod.io/#https://github.com/norbert-walter/LoRa-Boat-Monitor).
 Follow this link and a finished development environment similar to PlatformIO will be created that runs in your browser.
-To compile the software, enter bash run in the console.
+To compile the software, enter bash run in the console with all code components.
 In the workspace you will find the compiled binary code under .pio/build/heltec_wifi_lora_32_V2/firmware.bin.
 With a right click you can download the binary file.

 ## Device flash process